 Naevi of Ota and Ito

-Naevus of Hori has a similar appearance to the naevus of Ota.
-However, it is not present at birth, and it often affects both sides of the face.
+- Naevus of Hori is similar to naevus of Ota but is on both sides of the face

-It is not known why these naevi occur.
+It is not known why dermal melanocytosis occurs.
 Specific mutations have been detected within the dermal melanocytes, most often GNAQ or GNA11.
+Researchers have suggested that hormones play a part in their development.
+The role of ultraviolet radiation is thought to be small, as it does not reach deep dermal melanocytes.

 Naevi of Ota and Ito are most commonly found in Asian populations; 0.2-0.6% of Japanese people have nevi of Ota.
 They appear more frequently in females.
 Both forms of naevi are uncommon in Caucasians.